Our Notre Dame Connection

 TFG's 1935 ND Yearbook Picture

 In memory of her grandfather, Joan endowed the Thomas F. Gallagher Sr. Scholarship to give students from Luzerne County, Pennsylvania the same opportunity to receive a college education.
 There is a bond, difficult to put into words, that becomes part of our heritage.
 And so it is with our family.
 The depth of the connection to Notre Dame has never faltered.
-My daughter, Caroline, graduated from Saint Mary’s in 2013 and was lucky enough to participate in the Fighting Irish undefeated season during her senior year.
-The Thomas F. Gallagher Sr. Scholarship honors the memory of my grandfather whose faith, love and determination made it happen against all odds.
+Her daughter, Caroline, graduated from Saint Mary’s in 2013 and was lucky enough to participate in the Fighting Irish undefeated season during her senior year.
+The Thomas F. Gallagher Sr. Scholarship honors the memory of Joan’s grandfather whose faith, love and determination made it happen against all odds.

 Father John Jenkins with Joan and Christopher at Notre Dame’s Recognition Weekend